formbricks/store/README.md

 ## 🎯 Overview

-**Formbricks Store** is an open-source unified experience data repository that solves the challenge of scattered customer feedback across multiple platforms.
+**Formbricks Hub** is an open-source unified experience data repository that solves the challenge of scattered customer feedback across multiple platforms.
 It provides a centralized system to collect, enrich with AI, and analyze feedback from surveys, product reviews, support tickets, and social media.

 ### The Problem